sapiens/SqlFu/README.markdown

 #Welcome to SqlFu

 SqlFu is a **_versatile_** micro-orm (like dapper.net, peta poco , massive etc) for .Net 4.
 SqlFu is Apache licensed.
+If you're wondering if there's a reason for yet another micro-orm [read this](http://www.sapiensworks.com/blog/post/2012/05/19/SqlFu-My-Versatile-Micro-Orm.aspx)

 ## Why should you use it
 The main USP (unique selling proposition - advantage) of SqlFu  is  **Versatility**.
 This is the reason I've developed it.
 I need it more flexibility and the micro-orm I was using (peta poco) didn't have it and if other micro-orms had it, they were too slow (FluentData).